Chapter 1: What is Interaction Design?

 - Explain the difference between good and poor interaction design.

-- Describe what interaction design is and how it relates to human-computer interaction and other fields.
+- Describe what interaction design is and how it relates to human-computer interaction

 - Explain the relationship between the user experience and usability.